How SMEs can use white papers to build authority and generate leads

 You can use it to scan industry data and identify emerging topics and gaps.
 You can understand the search intent behind specific keyword optimisation and use predictive insights to forecast any market trends.
 If you’ve uncovered lots of data (qualitative or quantitative), AI will help you to summarise key findings and turn that data into ready-made visuals to emphasise key points.

-Step 3: Publishing your white paper or research report will educate AI and build authority
+Step 3: Publishing your white paper or research report will educate AI and build authority and visibility

-When your report is published, the AI algorithms will learn more about who you are, what you do and what your expertise is.
 While many AI systems still hallucinate answers to common customer searches and questions, many (including Google) are starting to pinpoint users to the source material.

 If your white paper topic is important to your customers, and you’ve made the most of media relations and social media activity to promote it, then the AI overviews and LLMs we increasingly rely on will start to cite you as an authoritative voice.